mvincerx/git-workflows-training/README.md

-# git-workflows-training
+# git workflows sandbox

-This Git Workflows Sandbox is used to train contributors to Clear Linux\* OS documentation.
-It's also used to train other contributors to open source projects.
-I'm happy to set up a training session.
+This Git Workflows Sandbox is used, in concert with other materials, to train contributors to open source projects.
+While it was originally designed to teach Git best practices for contributors to Clear Linux* OS, our support for other open source projects has grown.
-Note: This training is accompanied by other slides and is intended to be given in person/via Skype.
+Note: This training is intended to be given in person/via Skype and is accompanied by presentation slides.

 To request a training, send an email to the repo maintainer.